X16Community/x16-smc-bootloader/README.md

 at address 0x0012 when updating the firmware using the bootloader.
 The EE_RDY vector is not used by standard Arduino libraries, and is used for the same purpose by Optiboot.
 The solution prevents using the EEPROM Ready interrupt in firmware code.

-Downgrading the bootloader from v3 requires special care if done with an in-system tool.
+Downgrading the bootloader from v3 to an earlier version requires special care if done through software running on the Commander X16.
 You must ensure that the fail-safe is uninstalled by pointing the reset vector directly to firmware code.
-This can be done by first updating the bootloader and then the firmware without resetting the
-SMC in between.
-Downgrading the bootloader using in-system tools is a riskful operation that should be avoided unless you have access to an external programmer that can be used to unbrick the SMC.
+This can be done by first updating the bootloader and then the firmware without resetting the SMC in between.
+Downgrading the bootloader this way is a riskful operation that should be avoided unless you have access to an external programmer that can be used to unbrick the SMC.

 ### Start Update Entry Point (0x1e02)